SQream/sqream_docs/data_ingestion/parquet.rst

 4. Verify table contents
 ====================================

-External tables do not verify file integrity or structure, so verify that the table definition matches up and contains the correct data.
+Foreign tables do not verify file integrity or structure, so verify that the table definition matches up and contains the correct data.

 .. code-block:: psql